rikiya-ohashi/ooservo/README.md

 }

 void loop() {
-  // Method 1: pass true as the 3rd argument to block myservo.write(180, 600, true);  // Move to 180 degrees and wait until complete (within ±1°)
+  // Method 1: pass true as the 3rd argument to make it blocking myservo.write(180, 600, true);  // Move to 180 degrees and wait until complete (within ±1°)

   // Method 2: call wait() separately
   myservo.write(-180);  // Start moving to -180 degrees
-  myservo.wait();       // Wait until it reaches -180 degrees
+  myservo.wait();       // Wait until -180 degrees is reached

   // Non-blocking: the program keeps running while the motor is moving myservo.write(720);           // Start moving to 720 degrees while (myservo.isMoving()) {  // Do other work while the motor is moving
-    // e.g. blink an LED
+    // Example: blink the LED
     digitalWrite(LED_BUILTIN, HIGH);
     delay(100);
     digitalWrite(LED_BUILTIN, LOW);